gyselax/gyselalibxx/src/geometryRTheta/initialization/README.md

-# Initialization
+# Initialisation

-This folder defines initialization and equilibrium fonctions for the simulations.
+This folder defines initialisation and equilibrium functions for the simulations.
 For more details on each simulation, see [simulations](./../../../simulations/README.md).

 ## Diocotron instability

 More details about the diocotron simulation are given in [diocotron](./../../../simulations/geometryRTheta/diocotron/README.md).

-The initializatrion and equilibrium fonctions are defined in the DiocotronDensitySolution class.
+The initializatrion and equilibrium functions are defined in the DiocotronDensitySolution class.

-### Initialization
+### Initialisation

 We suppose as perturbed initial condition
  - $`\rho(0,r, \theta) = ( 1 + \epsilon \cos(l\theta)) \ \mathbb{I}_{ R_1 \leq r \leq R_2 }`$